 Whilst it should be possible to locate the majority of infrastructure in Flood Zone 1 it is important that a sequential approach is implemented at the site, prioritising more vulnerable residential development in lower flood risk areas with ancillary infrastructure such as car parks and green spaces located in higher flood risk areas if required.
-This is under the assumption that it is demonstrated that it does not increase flood risk elsewhere and is designed to be appropriately resistant and resilient to flooding.
-For this site it is recommended that both the fluvial and surface water climate change extents are used, which more clearly show the graduation in flood risk across the site.
+This is under the assumption that it does not increase flood risk elsewhere and is designed to be appropriately resistant and resilient to flooding.
+For this site it is recommended that the climate change extents are used, which more clearly show the graduation in flood risk across the site.
+Pluvial flood risk should also be used to inform the development layout with more vulnerable infrastructure located outside of high-risk areas.